设万维读者为首页 万维读者网 -- 全球华人的精神家园 广告服务 联系我们 关于万维

 The current AI information processing is very similar to how humans process information.
 There is a Chinese idiom called 一目十行 (to read ten lines at a single glance).
 We don’t read word by word.
 Instead, we scan many lines simultaneously.

 AI understand texts from probability relations, with massive amount of earlier training on real texts.
 AI don’t understand texts by grammatical analysis of individual sentences.
-This is how we learn.
-We learn to write from reading many books, not from classroom teaching of grammatical structures, paragraph structures, and …
+This is also how we learn.
+We learn to speak and write from talking to many people and reading many books, not from classroom teaching of grammatical structures, paragraph structures, and …

-Authoritative opinions in authoritarian environment, which is everywhere, often diverge from logic on important issues.
-How AI decide which stance to adopt?
+AI built on statistical inference can be less computationally intensive than those built on logic deduction, especially on complex issues.
+As a result, these new AI can be applied to much broader areas.
+But statistical inferences may differ from logic and facts.
+How do AI handle this problem?
 I asked Gemini.
 Gemini uses DeepSeek as an example.
-It stated that on many issues, DeepSeek has to align its stance with the authority.
-But Gemini singles out DeepSeek, an AI from the opponent’s camp.
+It stated that on many issues, DeepSeek has to abandon logic and facts to align its stance with the authority.
+Gemini singles out DeepSeek, an AI from the opponent’s camp.
 What about other AIs, including Gemini itself?

-This explains how research is done in the real world.
+A more recent example is the research on climate change.
 Authorities have long claimed that the science of climate change has settled.
-If so, why governments keep pouring money into the research on climate change in a massive scale?
-By funding more people, the statistical inference on climate change will get stronger over time.
-Instead of a consensus of 90%, it will climb to 95% or even 99%.
-With increasing consensus, people seeking truth will be increasingly viewed as “a fringe minority with unacceptable ideas”.
+If so, why do governments keep pouring money into the research on climate change in a massive scale?
+By funding more people who will toe the official line, the statistical inference on climate catastrophe will get stronger over time.
+Instead of a consensus of 80%, it will climb to 90% or even 95%.
+With increasing consensus from scientific community, more people will be certain that climate catastrophe is imminent.
+A small number of people seeking truth will be increasingly labeled as “a fringe minority with unacceptable ideas”.

 My prompt: In their 1954 paper, Arrow and Debreu acknoledged their assumption is "clearly unrealistic".
 But later papers on general equilibrium model don't bother to mention it anymore.
 For example, in a 1992 paper by Aghion, P. and Howitt, which got Nobel prize last year, there was no cost in their model.
 It is fine if they claim the model is purely a mathematical toy.
 Yet this paper, and the whole literature, is supposed to teach us the path of sustainable growth.
 And the paper is awarded Nobel prize in economics, not mathematics.
 Isn't it misleading?